syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Ticklines.md

 ---
 layout: post
 title: Axis Tickline in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Tickline for chart axis of Syncfusion WinUI Cartesian Chart(SfCartesianChart) control and its features.
+description: Learn here all about chart axis tick line and its customization in Syncfusion WinUI Cartesian Chart(SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Axis Tickline support in WinUI Cartesian Chart
+# Tick lines in WinUI Cartesian Chart

-Tick line are the small lines which is drawn on the axis line representing the axis labels.
+Tick lines are the small lines which is drawn on the axis line representing the axis labels.
 Tick lines will be drawn outside of the axis by default.

-And Minor tick lines can be added by defining [SmallTicksPerInterval]() property.
-This property will add the tick lines to every interval.
+And also minor tick lines can be added to the axis by defining the [SmallTicksPerInterval]() property.
+This property will add the minor tick lines to every interval based on value.

 {% tabs %}